-The Government of Canada is offering up to 850 ACUFC Post-Secondary Scholarships to the Canadian candidates for the academic year 2021/2022.
+The Government of Canada is offering the ACUFC Post-Secondary Scholarships to Canadian candidates for the academic year 2022-2023.

 The Government of Canada is the corporation responsible for the federal administration in Canada.
 It was established at Confederation through the Constitution Act, 1867—as a federal constitutional monarchy.